Coming soon! Online learning pages are in progress.

 Comprehensive Educational Support

 The progressive nature of contemplative investigation requires comprehensive educational support that goes far beyond providing information or basic techniques.
 Tarpa's educational role encompasses mentoring, coaching, and advising students through the psychological and emotional challenges that arise during contemplative investigation.
-This includes coaching students through mental confusion and self-deception, while providing ongoing mentorship as they navigate difficult emotional patterns.
-Instructors serve as advisors helping students recognize and work skillfully with obstacles, and provide practical advice on integrating contemplative insights into career decisions, relationships, and structuring one's life around meaningful service while maintaining personal wellbeing.
+Although Tarpa instructors are not there to provide “therapy,” they can coach students in how to skillfully use meditation techniques—as a form of self-therapy—to navigate difficult emotional patterns and baggage.
+Instructors also serve as advisors helping students recognize and work skillfully with external and internal obstacles to practice, and provide practical advice on integrating contemplative insights into career decisions, and relationships.
+Finally, instructors help students restructure their lives around mindful and meaningful personal wellbeing and community service.

 Why It Matters

-This curriculum is not only about Buddhist ideas and personal growth.
-It is designed to help students develop enduring habits of mindful living, reflection, and compassion that strengthen relationships with families and friends, enrich workplaces, and foster civic responsibility.
+This curriculum is about Buddhist ideas, practices, personal growth, and meaningful engagement with community.
+It is designed to help students develop enduring habits of mindful living, reflection, and compassion that strengthen relationships with families and friends, enrich workplaces, and foster a sense of civic responsibility.
 In this way, Tarpa’s educational program benefits both individual learners and society as a whole.

 Tarpa's Palace of Learning, a structured course in meditation theory and practice